WHUNLPLab/FAST-NER/README.md

 ### Supplements

 We notice the training set used by Lin et al., 2016 has 522,611 sentences, while some recent works used the training set which has 570,088 sentences.
 For a fair comparison, we also conduct experiments on the latter.
-The following are the result:
+The following are the results:

 #### Precision Recall Curve